onqtam/headjack/docs/why/REPUTATION.md

 > "Remember that reputation and integrity are your most valuable assets—and can be lost in a heartbeat." - [Charlie Munger](https://www.goodreads.com/quotes/7238535-remember-that-reputation-and-integrity-are-your-most-valuable-assets-and)

+> "It takes 20 years to build a reputation and five minutes to ruin it." - [Warren Buffett](https://www.goodreads.com/quotes/148174-it-takes-20-years-to-build-a-reputation-and-five)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Other
 ██████████████████████████████████████████████████████████████████